Char is a creative writer, artist, and inventor—in and out of the kitchen.

-It's true: You've found the perfect combo of fried potatoes with caramelized onions and bell peppers, fried crispy, with a jar of Frank's Sauerkraut.
+It's true: You've found the perfect combo of fried potatoes with caramelized onions and bell peppers, fried crispy, with a jar of Frank's sauerkraut.
 As you let the flavor of the sauerkraut work its way through the potatoes, you'll find yourself eating a savory treat that will have you begging for more and more.

 It's easiest to start with leftover baked potatoes.
 You have to slice them into thin slices and get a couple tablespoons of canola oil hot in a frying pan.
 Then, put your potatoes in, and when they have their first hint of rusty-tan browning, add a bunch of chopped onions and bell peppers, and let them all settle into each other.
-It takes about twenty minutes on medium heat for the potatoes to get color on all sides.
+It takes about 20 minutes on medium heat for the potatoes to get color on all sides.

 Then you add the sauerkraut and let it steam itself into the potatoes.
 Oh, yummy.